 - In-depth analyses will be developed by 2021 using OCID data to help Oregon’s policymakers and community leaders better understand the factors and interactions shown in the Dashboard.

 Welcome to the Oregon Child Integrated Dataset (OCID).
 This innovative data resource will help policymakers and state agencies work together more effectively to ensure all Oregon children have the opportunity to grow, thrive, and reach their full potential.

-Just launched!
-The OCID Child Well-being Dashboard
+Explore the OCID Child Well-being Dashboard

 Visit the Child Well-being Dashboard to learn more and explore the data!